 Expectations of an E-Commerce Customer in 2019

 As you innovate, shoppers become accustomed to new, ever-more comfortable services and offerings.
-Problems that were considered irrelevant five years ago could now cost you thousands of monthly sales.
+Problems that were considered irrelevant five years ago could now cost you thousands of monthly sales if you don't get the elements of ecommerce right.
 Here are some of the new standard expectations that most e-commerce shoppers now have for an online store deemed “fit to consume from.”

 Fast & Reliable Shipping Options